Large, fast and accurate HI intensity maps with latent overlap diffusion: Methodology

 \subsubsection{Training dark matter and halo mass density maps}

-To obtain the input DM mass density map, we take the positions for each DM particle from the DM-only simulations with side 25$h^{-1}$ Mpc and convert them to 3 dimensional $\boldsymbol{\rho}_\text{DM}$ fields of size $256^3$ voxels, by using the cloud in cell (CIC) algorithm.
-Our field resolution is thus $\approx 0.1 h^{-1}$ Mpc.
-We use for our model training the CAMELS dataset from~\cite{villaescusa-navarro_camels_2022}, a suite of hydrodynamical and N-body cosmological simulations.
+To obtain the input DM mass density map, we take the positions for each DM particle from the DM-only simulations with side 25$h^{-1}$ Mpc and convert them to 3 dimensional $\boldsymbol{\rho}_\text{DM}$ fields of size $256^3$ voxels, by using the cloud in cell (CIC) algorithm. {The cloud-in-cell (CIC) algorithm assigns particle masses to a regular grid by distributing each particle’s mass to the eight nearest grid points, weighted linearly by the particle’s relative distance from each grid point.
+This produces a continuous density field while conserving total mass.} Our field resolution is thus $\approx 0.1 h^{-1}$ Mpc.
+We use for our model training the CAMELS dataset from~\citet{villaescusa-navarro_camels_2022}, a suite of hydrodynamical and N-body cosmological simulations.
 More detail related to the simulations we use is provided in section~\ref{dataset}.

 To determine the halo mass density field $\rho_\text{h}$, we use the SUBFIND algorithm~\citep{springel_populating_2000}, available in the simulation suite to extract the halo center of mass positions and then use the same CIC algorithm, weighted by the mass of the halos.
 We manually create the four halo channels using the bins given in~Eq.~\eqref{eq:halo_bins}, and apply the CIC algorithm on each bin separately.